kasmoor620/Android-SDK_beta/README.md

+# Android SDK 5.1

+This repository hosts the Weemo Android SDK and accompanying demonstration app called "SDK_Helper".
+The subdirectory named "WeemoSDK_Lib" contains the SDK.
+The repository as a whole can be imported into Eclipse and the project is named "SDK_Helper."

+If you are interested in obtaining only the Android SDK, copy the subdirectory "WeemoSDK_Lib" into your own project.

+The rest of this note describes how to compile and build the SDK_Helper.

 ## Overview

 This project was made with Eclipse.
 We recommend using Eclipse for building the SDK Helper to ensure a smooth experience.